Chazz Palminteri: Television

 On January 20, 2010, Palminteri guested on Modern Family and played the same character on the November 2, 2011, episode.
 Palminteri has reprised the role twice more in season 5.
 In June 2010, Palminteri began guest-starring on the TNT crime drama Rizzoli & Isles as Frank Rizzoli, Sr. He guest starred twice on the CBS drama Blue Bloods as Angelo Gallo, a mob lawyer and childhood friend of main character Frank Reagan.

 Palminteri portrayed deceased mobster Paul Castellano in the 2001 TV film Boss of Bosses.

 Other work

-In 2011, Palminteri opened a restaurant, Chazz: A Bronx Original, in Baltimore's Little Italy neighborhood; their main menu offerings were coal-fired pizza and Italian food.
-However, the restaurant closed in 2015.
-Palminteri opened an Italian restaurant, Chazz Palminteri Ristorante Italiano, in New York City on Second Avenue.
-Also, Palminteri did the voice acting for the Call of Duty: Black Ops II character Sal De Luca in the zombies map Mob of the Dead, and his likeness was used for the character as well.
+In 2011, Palminteri opened a restaurant, Chazz: A Bronx Original, in Baltimore's Little Italy neighborhood; its main menu offerings were coal-fired pizza and Italian food.
+The restaurant closed in 2015.
+In 2016, he opened Chazz Palminteri Ristorante Italiano in New York City.
+In 2021, he opened Chazz Palminteri Italian Restaurant in White Plains, New York, with another location in New York City.

+Palminteri did the voice acting for the Call of Duty: Black Ops II character Sal De Luca in the zombies map Mob of the Dead, and his likeness was used for the character as well.